 Thirty patients finished the study.
 Baseline characteristics as well as baseline and final depressive symptoms scores were similar between the two groups.
 Effect of time × treatment interaction on the total score was significant.
 By week 4, saffron resulted in significantly greater improvement in erectile function and intercourse satisfaction domains, and total scores than the placebo group.
 The effect of saffron did not differ significantly from that of placebo in orgasmic function, overall satisfaction, and sexual desire domains scores.
 Nine patients (60%) in the saffron group and one patient (7%) in the placebo group achieved normal erectile function at the end of the study.
 Frequency of side effects were similar between the two groups.

-It was concluded that Saffron is a tolerable and efficacious treatment for fluoxetine-antidepressant related erectile dysfunction in men.
+It was concluded that Saffron is a tolerable and efficacious treatment for fluoxetine-antidepressant related sexual dysfunction in men.
 (Read more about Saffron and the Sex Stress Cycle)